kimmobrunfeldt/react-progressbar.js/README.md

 <br>
 Responsive and slick progress bars for React.
-Line, Circle and SemiCircle shaped progress bars are provided and their animations are highly [customizable](#custom-animations).
+Line, Circle and SemiCircle shaped progress bars are provided and their animations are highly [customizable](https://github.com/kimmobrunfeldt/progressbar.js#custom-animations).

 This module is a React wrapper for [progressbar.js](https://github.com/kimmobrunfeldt/progressbar.js).
-Most of the documentation is in the [progressbar.js repository](https://github.com/kimmobrunfeldt/progressbar.js).
+That's why most of the documentation refers to the original documentation.

 **Shortcuts**